 We provide below answers to frequently asked questions about coronavirus and your NHS care.
 If you have a question that you would like to see answered, please send us an email or use the details listed in our Contact Us page.

 What are the symptoms of the Covid-19 coronavirus?

-Common signs of the Covid-19 coronavirus include respiratory symptoms, fever, cough, shortness of breath, breathing difficulties and a loss of, or change to, your sense of smell or taste.
+ommon signs of the Covid-19 coronavirus include a new continuous cough, fever, aching body, sore throat, blocked or runny nose, shortness of breath, breathing difficulties and a loss of, or change to, your sense of smell or taste.
 Most symptoms for most people will be mild.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

 What is being done to ensure the safety of patients and staff?

 Some of the measures we have introduced to protect patients and staff include:

 - encouraging the use of video and phone appointments where appropriate

 - testing patients before surgery or procedure

 - asking patients to self-isolate for a short period before their procedure